bjssacademy/advanced-tdd/chapter06/chapter06.md

-# 06: FIRST tests XXX change me!
+# 06: Moving to the next RGR cycle

 ---